 Lynne’s gift in building programs of quality and care is undeniable.

-It is in her rich history of passion, integrity, and purpose that ONE was born.
+It is in this rich history of passion, integrity, and purpose that ONE was born.
 Lynne set aside the building of programs and focused solely on the building of our youth.
 She invested her funds and energy to create a space where the diagnosis or struggle was not the focus but the connection from one human to another was.
 A program where kids could walk in, connect and heal without it being their intention.
 A place where ONE can truly alter the course of another.